(By Tina Sjogren) If I was to picture the private space game in a casino setting, here's what I'd see:

 In unexpected situations people react with shock, denial, and finally acceptance.
 One year passed I sensed people in Colorado Springs slowly coming to terms with the new reality - whatever it is.

 The budget has been reshuffled.
 It's a shake-down.
-Stagnant technologies are unleashed.
 The agency is being stripped.
 There has been a change in the order of the jungle.

 Some of the monkeys foraging in them are new, but the liane tangles remain the usual.
 Unsurprisingly when I open my eyes, I see the same old trees.
 For all the hustle and bustle, I'm no closer to Space.

 Once sharing my dream I'm sure, the private players are sidetracked.
-NASA in turn the eternal student who'll never leave campus (unless shot at).
+NASA in turn the eternal student who'll never leave campus.

 There are plenty of ideas out there how to get to Mars, and we've had the tech for decades.
 It's not that we can't.
 It's that we don't want to.
 One day somebody will.
 Unless he steps up soon though, that person will be me.